NYU-RTS/rag-forc-2025/presentation/slides.md

 # Encoder Transformers (embedding models)

 - LLMs that generate text/images/audio/etc are decoder models, i.e. they are designed to generate content one token at a time.
-- Encoder LLMs on the other hand are used for pre defined tasks like generating embeddings
+- Encoder LLMs on the other hand are used for pre defined tasks like generating embeddings for semantic search, clustering, classification, etc.

 <Footnotes separator>
-  <Footnote :number=1><a href="https://www.oreilly.com/library/view/hands-on-large-language/9781098150952/" rel="noreferrer" target="_blank">"We use an embedding model to convert textual input, such as documents, sentences, and phrases, to numerical representations, called embeddings."</a></Footnote>
+  <Footnote :number=1><a href="https://www.oreilly.com/library/view/hands-on-large-language/9781098150952/" rel="noreferrer" target="_blank">"We use an embedding model to convert textual input, such as documents, sentences, and phrases, to numerical representations, called embeddings." <br/> From Hands-On Large Language Models By Jay Alammar, Maarten Grootendorst</a></Footnote>
 </Footnotes>

 ---